HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 ## SPAR (infection model parameter values)

-The files in the `spar` folder contain the parameters that define the transitions in the compartmental model of disease transmission, defined in the `seir::parameters` section of the config.&#x20;
+The files in the `spar` folder contain the parameters that define the transitions in the compartmental model of disease transmission, defined in the `seir::parameters` section of the config ;

 The `value` column gives the numerical values of the parameters defined in the corresponding column `parameter`.